Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Reference GRBs

-Our second prototype, \textit{GRB-UltraLong (GRB-UL)} will have observed properties similar to GRB~100316D, an ultra-long LL-GRB.
-In contrast to the well-studied ultra-long GRB~060218 (where the black-body component compromises 13 \% of the prompt spectrum) it has a sub-dominant black-body component contributing only 3~\% to the the X-Ray Flux (0.3 - 10~keV) (\citealt{Starling:2010ed}), which makes it a suitable candidate for the internal shock model, Also, while GRB~060218 has a very low peak energy of only $\approx$ 5~keV, the peak energy of GRB~100316D is $\approx$ 30~keV.
+Our second prototype, \textit{ultra-long GRB (ul-GRB)} will have observed properties similar to GRB~100316D, an ultra-long ll-GRB.
+In contrast to the well-studied ultra-long GRB~060218 (where the black-body component compromises 13 per cent of the prompt spectrum) it has a sub-dominant black-body component contributing only 3 per cent to the the X-Ray flux (0.3 - 10~keV) (\citealt{Starling:2010ed}).
+This makes it a suitable candidate for the internal shock model.
+Also, while GRB~060218 has a very low peak energy of only $\approx$ 5~keV, the peak energy of GRB~100316D is $\approx$ 30~keV.
 The light curve comprises multiple peaks with maximal photon fluxes decreasing with time.
-The spectral index below the peak (for a cutoff power-law fit) is found to be $\alpha \approx - 1.4$ \citep{Starling:2010ed}, which is comparable to the one for GRB~060218 (\citet{Kaneko:2006mt} find $\alpha = - 1.44 \pm 0.006$).
-The reported fluence in the \textit{Swift} BAT range (15-350~keV) $ (5.1 \pm 0.39) \cdot 10^{-6} \mathrm{erg/cm^2}$ \citep{Starling:2010ed}.
-The UVOT non-detection of the prompt phase gives an upper limit of $8\cdot10^{-27} \ \mathrm{erg/cm^2/s/Hz}$ for GRB~100316D (translated into an integrated limit of $4\cdot10^{-8} \ \mathrm{erg/cm^2}$ in the UVOT $u$-range) \citep{Samuelsson:2020upt}.
+The spectral index below the peak (for a cutoff power-law fit) is found to be $\alpha \approx - 1.4$ (\cite{Starling:2010ed}), which is comparable to the one for GRB~060218 (\cite{Kaneko:2006mt} find $\alpha = - 1.44 \pm 0.006$).
+The reported fluence in the \textit{Swift} BAT range (15-350~keV) is $ (5.1 \pm 0.39) \cdot 10^{-6} \mathrm{erg/cm^2}$ (\cite{Starling:2010ed}).
+The UltraViolet Optical Telescope (UVOT) onboard the \textit{Swift} satellite reported non-detection in the $u$-band for three different time-intervals (of exposure times 35~s, 194~s and 36~s with mid-times 324~s, 440~s and 634~s after the BAT trigger) \cite{Starling:2010ed}.
+In \cite{Fan:2010br}, these are translated into time-averaged limits between $1.9 \cdot 10^{-13}$~erg/$\mathrm{cm^2}$ and $6.3 \cdot 10^{-13}$~erg/$\mathrm{cm^2}$, where absorption in our own and the host galaxy are accounted for.

-Finally, for our third prototype \textit{GRB-HighLuminosity (GRB-HL)} we use the observed properties of GRB~120714B.
-This GRB has a higher luminosity when comparing it to GRBs~980425 and 100316D, making it a very plausible candidate for an engine-driven scenario \citep{Zhang:2012jc}.
-The BAT analysis \citep{GCN13481} reports a relatively high peak energy of $101$~keV and a best fit with a power-law of index $\alpha = - 1.52 \pm 0.17$.
+Finally, for our third prototype \textit{high-luminosity GRB (hl-GRB)} we use the observed properties of GRB~120714B.
+This GRB has a higher luminosity when comparing it to GRBs~980425 and 100316D, making it a very plausible candidate for an engine-driven scenario (\cite{Zhang:2012jc}).
+The BAT analysis (\cite{GCN13481}) reports a relatively high peak energy of $101$~keV and a best fit with a power-law of index $\alpha = - 1.52 \pm 0.17$.
 The light curve is simple, single-peaked with $T_\mathrm{90}$=159~s.
-Being the most distant LL-GRB in our table ($z=0.3964$), we expect a larger impact of absorption by the Extragalactic Background Light (EBL) on the observed VHE spectrum.
-This burst was observed by Swift BAT, who report a fluence of $ (1.2 \pm 0.1) \cdot 10^{-6} \mathrm{erg/cm^2}$ in the 15-150~keV band \citep{GCN13481}.
+Being the most distant ll-GRB in our table ($z=0.3964$), we expect a larger impact of absorption by the Extragalactic Background Light (EBL) on the observed very-high-energy (VHE) spectrum.
+This burst was observed by Swift BAT, who report a fluence of $ (1.2 \pm 0.1) \cdot 10^{-6} \mathrm{erg/cm^2}$ in the 15-150~keV band \cite{GCN13481}.